 Luke E. Perry, Ph.D.

-Luke Perry is a tenured Professor of Government at Utica College.
+Luke Perry is a tenured Professor of Political Science at Utica University.
 Perry was a graduate fellow at the University of Massachusetts where he earned an M.A. and Ph.D. in Political Science with expertise in American politics and comparative politics.